Towards a Science of Scaling Agent Systems: Introduction

 In contrast to prior claims that ``\textit{more agents is all you need}'', our evaluation reveals that the effectiveness of multi-agent systems is governed by quantifiable trade-offs between architectural properties and task characteristics.
-We establish a predictive framework using empirical coordination metrics: efficiency (success/overhead ratio), error amplification factors, message density and redundancy, achieving cross-validated $R^2{=}0.524$ (explaining more than half of the performance variance on held-out data) without dataset-specific parameters.
-Critically, this framework generalizes beyond training configurations: the model correctly predicts optimal architectures for 87\% of held-out task configurations, demonstrating extrapolation to unseen task structures.
+We establish a predictive framework using a mixed-effects regression model with empirical coordination metrics: efficiency (success/overhead ratio), error amplification factors, message density and redundancy as predictors, achieving cross-validated $R^2{=}0.373$ across all six benchmarks ($R^2{=}0.413$ with a task-grounded capability metric), without dataset-specific parameters.
+Critically, this framework generalizes beyond the fitted configurations in a restricted sense, where it predicts the best-performing architecture for 87\% of held-out task configurations, indicating relative architecture selection is more stable than absolute cross-domain performance prediction.